OgmaLabs/tagger/readme.md

 **filterId**

-The filterId will have two functionalities, first it can filter elements from a given tagList but it will also be able to add non-listed elements using the tab key &rarr; or the colon key &#44;
+The filterId will have two functionalities, first it can filter elements from a given tagList but it will also be able to add non-listed elements using the colon key &#44;

 **hiddenInputId**